 We inherit the consequences of this disaster.
-As Adam and Eve lost their status of innocence when they sinned, so their fall affects us.
-This means: we are not born innocent, but rather as sinners.
+As Adam and Eve lost their status of innocence when they sinned, so their fall into sin affects us.
+We are not born innocent-rather, sinners.

-Read Psalm 51:5 What is David's description of himself when he was born?
+Read Psalm 51:5What is David's description of himself when he was born? \\\\\\